Glenn Carlson, E.A.

 What is an Enrolled Agent?

-The Enrolled Agent profession dates back to 1884 when Congress enacted regulations on those persons representing citizens dealing with the US Treasury Department.
+An EA is a federally-authorized, technical expert in all fields of taxation.
+The EA profession dates back to 1884 when Congress enacted regulations on those persons representing citizens dealing with the US Treasury Department.

 How does one become an Enrolled Agent?